eliheuer/blue-ocean/README.md

 Build scripts and source files are in the [sources](sources) directory.

 To build new fonts, open a Unix-like terminal (Linux, MacOS, WSL) in the [sources](sources) directory, and run the build script.
+If you have [Python3](https://www.python.org/) installed, this script should set up a temporary virtual environment and install all needed dependencies automatically.
 ```
 sh build.sh
 ```